talvbansal/talvbansal.me/source/_posts/easy-push-to-deploy-for-laravel-with-gitlab-ci.md

 ---
-title: Easy push to deploy for laravel with gitlab ci
+title: Easy push to deploy for Laravel with Gitlab CI
 date: 2020-03-10 10:13:49
 tags:
 - Gitlab